Modailun/breakout-clone/README.md

 ### Play the Game

 You can play the latest version of **Breakout Clone** directly from [itch.io](https://modailun.itch.io/breakout-clone).
 Just download and run the game from the page!
+You can also download the latest release from the release [page](https://github.com/Modailun/breakout-clone/releases).

 ### For Developers